JFMandujanoR/BHBA_NEFA_numeric_prediction/README.md

 __Regression Task:__

-We run 400 models (per indicator), using the Elastic Net regression and one the following options:
+We run 400 models (per indicator), using the Elastic Net regression and one of the following options:

 - Type of Variable (5): FAF, FAF1, FAF2, FAF3, IR
 - Use of EMR_standardization (2): EMR.STAND, EMR.NONE